Eikonal equation: Computational algorithms

 Sweeping algorithms such as the fast sweeping method (FSM) are highly efficient for solving Eikonal equations when the corresponding characteristic curves do not change direction very often.
 These algorithms are label-correcting but do not make use of a queue or heap, and instead prescribe different orderings for the gridpoints to be updated and iterate through these orderings until convergence.
 Some improvements were introduced such as "locking" gridpoints during a sweep if does not receive an update, but on highly refined grids and higher-dimensional spaces there is still a large overhead due to having to pass through every gridpoint.
 Parallel methods have been introduced that attempt to decompose the domain and perform sweeping on each decomposed subset.
 Zhao's parallel implementation decomposes the domain into $n$-dimensional subsets and then runs an individual FSM on each subset.
-Dextrixhe's parallel implementation also decomposes the domain, but parallelizes each individual sweep so that processors are responsible for updating gridpoints in an $(n-1)$-dimensional hyperplane until the entire domain is fully swept.
+Detrixhe's parallel implementation also decomposes the domain, but parallelizes each individual sweep so that processors are responsible for updating gridpoints in an $(n-1)$-dimensional hyperplane until the entire domain is fully swept.

 Hybrid methods have also been introduced that take advantage of FMM's efficiency with FSM's simplicity.
 For example, the Heap Cell Method (HCM) decomposes the domain into cells and performs FMM on the cell-domain, and each time a "cell" is updated FSM is performed on the local gridpoint-domain that lies within that cell.
 A parallelized version of HCM has also been developed.